typst/packages/packages/preview/supercharged-dhbw/3.4.0/README.md

 `title (str*)`: Title of the document

 `authors (dictionary*)`: List of authors with the following named arguments (max.
-6 authors when in the company or 8 authors when at DHBW):
+6 authors when in the company or 8 authors when at university):

 - name (str*): Name of the author
 - student-id (str*): Student ID of the author